-- 81. This Plan is a reflection of the community's need to have greater involvement and influence in development proposals that come forward between 2018 and 2033.
-The importance of pre-application consultation is endorsed in paragraph 188 of the National Planning Policy Framework. - 82.
+- 32. This Plan is a reflection of the community's need to have greater involvement and influence in development proposals that come forward between 2018 and 2033.
+The importance of pre-application consultation is endorsed in paragraph 188 of the National Planning Policy Framework. - 33.
 This community knows their area and wants to be involved constructively in ensuring new development is well designed.
-The key principle set out below is intended to encourage applicants who are submitting applications for new build, or replacement buildings, to talk to the Parish Council prior to a scheme being submitted for planning permission. - 83.
+The key principle set out below is intended to encourage applicants who are submitting applications for new build, or replacement buildings, to talk to the Parish Council prior to a scheme being submitted for planning permission. - 34.
 Encouraging consultation between developers and the Parish Council at an early stage in the planning process will be of benefit to the applicant as issues can be discussed and resolved at an early stage in the process.
-This process should result in a scheme that is more acceptable to the community and is more likely to secure approval by BDC. - 84.
-The requirements necessary to constitute 'community consultation' as referred to in this key principle are also set out below.
+This process should result in a scheme that is more acceptable to the community and is more likely to secure approval by BDC. - 35.
+The community aspiration to consult the community at the pre-application stage is set out below.

-Key Principle: Pre-application Community Consultation
+Community Aspiration: Pre-application Community Consultation

-- 1. Applicants submitting development proposals are encouraged to actively engage in consultation with Mattersey Parish Council and the community as part of the design process at the pre-application stage. - 2.
-In consulting with the community it will be considered best practice for the applicant to involve and engage with local people and other stake holders, and particularly the Parish Council, about any proposals before detailed plans are prepared. - 3.
+- 1. Applicants who are preparing planning applications for new or replacement buildings are encouraged to actively engage in consultation with Mattersey Parish Council and the community as part of the design process at the pre-application stage. - 2.
+In consulting with the community it will be considered best practice for the applicant to involve and engage with local people and other stake holders, and particularly the Parish Council, about such proposals before detailed plans are prepared. - 3.
 The planning application should include a short document explaining how the proposals being submitted following this consultation with the community have addressed the views of, and any issues or concerns raised by, local people and the Parish Council.

-- 12. Protecting the Landscape Character of Mattersey Parish - 85.
-The Landscape Character Assessment 2009 recommends that new development should be around the existing settlements to conserve and reinforce the open rural character.
-This approach is supported by the community who identified that keeping Mattersey and Mattersey Thorpe separate settlements was an important requirement in considering suitable sites for development. - 86.
-Maps 9a and 9b show the important views from publicly accessible points that are highly valued by local people.
+12. Protecting the Landscape Character of Mattersey Parish

+- 36. The Landscape Character Assessment 2009 recommends that new development should be around the existing settlements to conserve and reinforce the open rural character.
+This approach is supported by the community who identified that keeping Mattersey and Mattersey Thorpe separate settlements was an important requirement in considering suitable sites for development. - 37.
+Maps 2a and 2b show the important views from publicly accessible points that are highly valued by local people.
 Any development on sites which overlook such views must be very sensitively designed and located.
 Ensuring that size, scale and use of materials reflects the local vernacular and that on-site landscaping is of native species and complementary to the wider rural landscape will mean the development will nestle within the settlement and not be unduly prominent.

-Map 9a: Important Views Mattersey Thorpe
+Map 2a: Important Views Mattersey Thorpe